 Onderzoeksgroep Fysieke Activiteit, Sport & Gezondheid

 The Physical Activity, Sports & Health research group conducts research with societal impact on the health, physical fitness and sports performance of individuals and groups across the lifespan.
-Two research lines can be identified:
+The research fits under two Research Lines:

 Research topics within the Physical Activity for Fitness and Health research line are guided by the Behavioural Epidemiology Framework.
 This framework distinguishes five steps that specify a systematic sequence of studies on health-related behaviours, physical fitness and health, leading to evidence-based interventions and practice.
-Within this research line, we use a range of behavioural change theories (e.g., Self-Determination Theory, Social Identity Theory) and a diverse set of methodologies, including randomised controlled trials, to promote physical activity behaviour and to reduce sedentary behaviour among a diverse range of populations in various settings.
+Within this research line, we use a range of behavioural change theories (e.g., Self-Determination Theory, Social Identity Theory) and a diverse set of methodologies, including observational and intervention studies to promote physical activity behaviour and to reduce sedentary behaviour among a diverse range of populations in various settings.

 2) Leadership for Team Effectiveness and Motivation in Sport research line